 Dr Graham Love, Partner, Consulting, Mazars said:“Irrespective of the final Brexit outcome, Ireland must maintain a strong relationship with the UK.
 By supporting today’s conference, Mazars is helping to support policymakers in Ireland and the UK to strengthen our research relationships and position us to tackle the pressing challenges of our times.”

 The British Irish Chamber of Commerce is a private sector trade organisation, founded in 2011 to represent businesses and employers with interests in the two islands of Great Britain and Ireland.
 The Chamber’s mission is to highlight, protect and grow the trade between Ireland, Northern Ireland, Scotland, Wales and England.
 That trade is worth €1.2 billion a week or €60 billion a year and it supports 400,000 jobs, about evenly between the two islands.

 Mazars has in-depth knowledge and proven experience in a variety of industry sectors.
 We work closely with our clients in the sectorsbelow to understand their needs and propose innovative solutions for the challenges they face.

-The social and economic well being of Ireland depends on its citizens being highly educated.
-Our goal of a knowledge society is reflected in the recently increased education participation rates and in the advancement of our knowledge and innovation capacity.
+The social and economic well-being of Ireland depends on its citizens being highly educated.
+Our goal of a knowledge society is reflected in the incredibly competitive education participation rates and in the advancement of quality knowledge and innovation.